Coding assistance in Visual Basic .NET

 In this topic, you can find some examples of using coding assistance features in Visual Basic .NET.

-You can establish a custom font and color scheme, for more information, see Colors and fonts of IDE text.
+You can establish a custom font and color scheme, for more information, see Colors schemes: fonts and colors of IDE text.

 Default syntax highlighting:

 Code Completion features help you write code faster by providing a set of items to complete based on surrounding context.
 For more information, see Code completion (IntelliSense).

 Three Code Completion features are available in Visual Basic:

 Basic completion suggests namespaces, types, methods, fields, properties, and so on.
 Enum members are also included in basic completion list.
 If you use anonymous types, JetBrains Rider takes their properties into account and displays them in completion list along with other available items.

 Type-matching completion filters items in code completion list according to the type expected in current context.
 Look at the example below, only those items that have

 Second basic completion provides completion items for types and extension methods that are not visible through import directives in current context.

 JetBrains Rider provides a set of context actions that target Visual Basic .NET code.
 You can find the full list of these actions in the Editor | Context actions | Visual Basic .NET page of JetBrains Rider Settings.
 If necessary, you can also disable some of the actions using this page.